dollarscout

 Common mistakes

-• Management Fees: Part of the expense ratio that specifically covers the cost of managing the fund.
+• Management Fee: A portion of the expense ratio that covers the fund manager's compensation.

 Frequently asked questions